Top 50+ Cypress Interview Questions & Answers

 • Developers can use these features to inspect DOM elements, view network requests, and debug JavaScript code directly within the browser, making it easier to diagnose and fix issues in failing tests.

-19. Explain the concept of test hooks in Cypress and how they can be used to set up and tear down test fixtures.
+19. What are test hooks in Cypress, and how are they used to set up and tear down test fixtures?

 Ans: